-- There’s a budget-friendly stainless steel option – Lunchbots plus a workaround issues with these this type of lunchbox.
+- There’s a budget-friendly stainless steel option – Lunchbots plus a workaround issues with this type of lunchbox.

-- Save on Thermos and Lunchbots on Amazon during back-to-school season because they sometimes go on sale.
+- Save on Thermos and Lunchbots on Amazon during the back-to-school season because they sometimes go on sale.

 - Save on Thermos Funtainer and water bottles at Target during and after back-to-school season for sales and clearance.

 - Check your local Walmart store for possible clearance on Thermos Funtainer and water bottles.

 I hope this blog post helps you with your search for school lunch boxes on a budget!